thinktapper/DinderRN/README.md

 - [x] Add a "Winner" screen to display winning restuarant after voting closes.
 - [x] Implement list of other users/friends to optionally add to new feasts.
-- [ ] Create sharable links for inviting other users (registered or not) to feasts.
+- [x] Switch remaining touchableOpacities to pressables
+- [ ] Implement 'react-native-fast-image’ to replace RN’s Image component (even FB doesn’t use)
 - [ ] Add automatic dark mode support
-- [ ] Implement 'react-native-fast-image’ to replace RN’s Image component (even FB doesn’t use)
-- [ ] Switch remaining touchableOpacities to pressables
 - [ ] Add a feature so users can filter restaurants by various criteria
   - [ ] Add options for that criteria in the feast creation form & persist in the database
 - [ ] Add a component for users to see the restaurants on a map